Frequently Asked Question (FAQ) MSc Physiotherapy

 - Good knowledge of English (B2) and German (B2).
 German skills have to be proven by a certificate.

-- Professional activity during study: For all clinical focus areas, a working permit and clinical work with patients in your choosen clinical focus area is mandatory (see below 3.).
+- Professional activity during study: For all clinical focus areas, a working permit and clinical work with patients in your chosen clinical focus area is mandatory (see below 3.).

 More information about entry requirement at the ZHAW for all study programmes on our Website.